basho-labs/riak-mesos-tools/README.md

 Add Some Data
 -------------

-Assuming that the proxy is now running, we can now find an endpoint to talk to Riak with this command:
+Assuming that the director is now running, we can now find an endpoint to talk to Riak with this command:

-    riak-mesos proxy endpoints
+    riak-mesos director endpoints

 The output should look similar to this: